ivillamadrid/FloodMapping/docs/source/claws.rst

 The Time Step issue
 -------------------
-For an orthogonal or cartesian meshed domain  :math:`\Omega`
+For an orthogonal or cartesian meshed domain  :math:`\Omega` , the Courant-Friedrichs-Levy criteria or CFL coefficient weights the time-step

 .. math::